helenamerk/my_simple_server/RestApi/README.md

 Each _user_ will have the following attributes:

 - username: (unique) String type.
-- password: String type.
+- password_hash: String type.
+- email: String type
-- score: Integer type.
+- points: Integer type.

 Implementing the first GET route, can be done almost imediately.
 The slightly more complex part comes when we connect it to a database.